Fourth Sunday in Lent – Friday

 Crucify Him, crucify Him! – John 19:6.

 Pilate was sadly mistaken to think that scourging Jesus would satisfy the people.

-PRAYER. – I give thanks to Thee, most merciful God and Father, that Thou didst not spare Thine own Son, but delivered Him up for us all to suffer the shameful death upon the cross in our stead and for our salvation.
+PRAYER. – I give thanks to Thee, most merciful God and Father, that Thou didst not spare Thine own Son, but delivered Him up for us all, to suffer the shameful death upon the cross in our stead and for our salvation.
 How merciful is Thy counsel, and how graciously Thou hast carried it into effect!
 How earnestly dost Thou desire my salvation and that of the whole world!
-Endow me, I implore Thee, with the power of Thy Holy Spirit, that in true faith I may always be comforted with Thy wonderful mercy and rejoice in Thy grace into all eternity.
+Continue to endow me, I implore Thee, with the power of Thy Holy Spirit, working through Thy Word, that, in true faith, I may always be comforted with Thy wonderful mercy and rejoice in Thy grace into all eternity.
 Amen.